Isaiah Sol Dorfman: New Deal

 During the New Deal Dorfman held a key posts at the National Labor Relations Board, first as attorney in Washington D.C.
 1934–1937 and as the NLRB regional attorney in Chicago (Region 13) 1937–1942.
 He represented the NLRB in the legal case following the Inland Steel strike, which affirmed the right to collective bargaining of American workers.
 1941–1942 he was a member of the Chicago Bar Association Committee on Federal Legislation.
 In 1942–1943 Dorfman was head of the Special Litigations Unit based in Washington, D.C. and taught labor law at the National University School of Law.

 OSS agent

-As a German-language speaker, Dorfman was recruited by the Office of Strategic Services and sent to Europe to recruits agents within the German labor movement.
+As a German-language speaker, Dorfman was recruited by the Office of Strategic Services and sent to Europe to recruit agents within the German labor movement.
 He served as chief analyst at the OSS London bureau 1943–1944 and as attache at the U.S. Embassy in Stockholm 1944–1945 (working for the OSS Labor Desk).
 He arrived in Stockholm in early June 1943.
 Dorfman was assisted by Lillian Traugott, who spoke Swedish.
 In Stockholm Dorfman established contacts with exile politicians and trade unionists such as Willy Brandt, Bruno Kreisky, Vilmos Böhm and Ernst Paul.
 He took part in meetings of the International Group of Democratic Socialists (a.k.a.
 The Little Internationale) as an American trade union representative.